Trung28899/NodeJS-MongoDB/README.txt

                 how to fetch All products from DB
             - ./controllers/shop.js under getProducts() and
                 getIndex() to see how to execute Fetching

+        b.
+Fetching a single product (by id):
+            - Code in 5th Commit
+            - ./models/products.js: findById() to fetch any
+                single product with id correctly
+            - ./controllers/product.js: getProduct() to use
+                findById() and render

+            now we can go to '/products/ and hit 'Details'
+            > it should work

 IV.
 Other Notes: